qrcodeTH/Anime-Recognition-System-from-Scene-Images/README.md

 # Anime-Recognition-System-from-Scene-Images
 It is a Classification/Retrieval model designed to recognize anime titles from scene images.

 # Blog

+# Deployment

 This project was created as part of the AI Builders program.